mathur-nikita/School_District_Analysis/README.md

 ### How is the school summary affected?

+Old school summary:
+insert screenshot here

+New school summary:
+insert screenshot here

+As see above, there is a difference between the old and new school summaries.  insert difference here

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+insert old top and bottom 5 schools

+insert new top and bottom 5 schools

+After the ninth graders' math and reading scores was replaced, the ranking of Thomas High School compared to the other schools dropped greatly.
+Previously it was ranked number 2ish and now it's ranked nexttolastish

 ### How does replacing the ninth-grade scores affect the following:
 - Math and reading scores by grade